 |Start Date:||Sept 2021|

-History will give you a better understanding of the past and why events happened as they did.
-This will give you a clearer view of today’s society and events.
+History will give you a better understanding of the past, why events happened as they did and give you a clearer view of today’s society and events.
 History is not just based on facts – the interpretation of these facts can be just as important and therefore, your personal thoughts and opinions are needed.

 What will I learn?